Kittyfisto/DistributedDesktop/README.md

-# VirtualDesktop
+# DistributedDesktop
-Allows multiple computers to span a single virtual desktop
+Allows multiple computers to create one virtual desktop.